Yam Concepcion

-Lorraine May "Yam" Concepcion-Cuunjieng (born May 27, 1988), is a Filipino actress known for her role in the erotic thriller movie Rigodon directed by Erik Matti, and she rose to fame on the 2013 daytime television series Dugong Buhay alongside Ejay Falcon and Arjo Atayde.
+Lorraine May "Yam" Concepcion-Cuunjieng (born May 27, 1988) is a Filipino actress known for her role in the erotic thriller movie Rigodon directed by Erik Matti, and she rose to fame on the 2013 daytime television series Dugong Buhay alongside Ejay Falcon and Arjo Atayde.

 Personal life

 She graduated high school at Assumption College San Lorenzo.
-She finished a degree in Multimedia Arts at College of Saint Benilde.
+She finished a degree in Multimedia Arts at De La Salle-College of Saint Benilde.

-On June 23, 2021, Yam announced her engagement with boyfriend Miguel Cuunjieng, who is living and working in New York.
-They got married on July 25, 2021.
+On June 23, 2021, Concepcion announced her engagement with boyfriend Miguel CuUnjieng, who is living and working in New York.
+They married on July 25, 2021.
+Her first child was born in 2024.